 Import Data In SPSS

-As this is a hands-on tutorial on how to calculate a linear regression analysis in SPSS, we will need some data to generate a regression line.
-Don’t worry if you do not have such a file at hand, I already did that for you.
+As this is a hands-on tutorial on calculating a linear regression analysis in SPSS, we will need some data to generate a regression line.
+Don’t worry if you do not have such a file at hand; I have already done that for you in Excel.

 Let’s assume we want to investigate the effect of Advertising on Sales for a given company.
-Here is how the Excel dataset sample you downloaded looks like.
+Here is what the Excel dataset sample you downloaded above looks like.

-Browse to the location of the sample Excel file, select it and click Open.
+Browse to the location of the sample Excel file, select it, and click Open.
 Click OK when prompted to read the Excel file.
-Once the data set is imported in SPSS, it should look like this:
+Once the data set is imported into SPSS, it should look like this:

 Next, we have to instruct SPSS which is our dependent and dependent variable in the data set.